elmbridge/curriculum/Our First Full Feature.md

 Html.Events.onClick Update.ToggleDirection
 ```

-Compile, and make sure everything works!
+Compile, and make sure nothing is broken!
 If you want, you can see [a working solution here](https://github.com/elmbridge/elmoji-translator/tree/release-3-part-1).

 ### <input type="checkbox"> Step 3